nglogg/cryptotrading/README.md

 1. **Spring Profiles:**
     -  Utilize Spring Profiles to separate configuration for different environments (dev, test, prod).
 2. **Validation**
-    - Apply input validation using @Valid and Hibernate Validator annotations in your DTOs to ensure the data integrity of the requests.
+    - Apply input validation using @Valid and Hibernate Validator annotations in  DTOs to ensure the data integrity of the requests.
 3. **Database Optimizations**
     - Use JPA/Hibernate optimizations such as lazy loading, batch fetching, and query tuning to enhance performance with the in-memory database.
 4. **Transaction Management**